A practical guide to Zendesk task management in 2026

 You can utilize the "Task" ticket type for simple one-off jobs and create custom fields or forms to build basic checklists.
 These features help categorize internal tasks and track simple progress directly in Zendesk.

-Yes, apps like SweetHawk’s Tasks & Subtickets enhance the interface by allowing checklists and sub-tickets directly within Zendesk.
-While they improve organization, they often don’t automate the manual work or integrate knowledge from other tools.
+Yes, apps like SweetHawk's Tasks & Subtickets enhance the interface by allowing checklists and sub-tickets directly within Zendesk.
+While they improve organization, they can be further complemented by AI tools to automate manual work and integrate knowledge from other tools.

 AI automation, exemplified by eesel AI, unifies knowledge sources to understand and perform tasks automatically.
-It can read tickets, find instructions, interact with other systems via APIs, and update progress without manual agent intervention, transforming complex tasks into autonomous workflows.
+It can read tickets, find instructions, interact with other systems via APIs, and update progress, transforming complex tasks into autonomous workflows within the Zendesk ecosystem.

 Platforms like eesel AI are designed for quick setup, often allowing you to get an AI Agent running in minutes without altering your existing help desk setup.
 You can also test automation on past tickets before going live.